-The final deadline to submit the abstract(s) is October 22 , 2020.
+The final deadline to submit the abstract(s) is February 23 , 2020.
 Abstracts will not be able to be submitted online after this date.
-The submitting author will receive notification of acceptance in December 2020.
+The submitting author will receive notification of acceptance on April 19, 2021.
 At the time of the confirmation of acceptance of your abstract, presenters will be requested to register for the congress.
-Deadline for abstract confirmation of acceptance and presenter registration in January 2021.
+Deadline for abstract confirmation of acceptance and presenter registration on May 31, 2021.

 |November 2, 2020||Abstract Submission Opens|

 |April 19, 2021||Communication to submitters on approved / rejected abstracts|

 During the submission process, you will be asked to select the topic for your abstract.
 The topic is the general heading under which the abstract will be reviewed and later published in the congress materials, if accepted.
 The topic which best describes the subject of the abstract should be chosen.
 IPTA reserves the right to reassign the topic of the abstract for the purposes of programming.

 All abstracts should be formatted into the following four sections:

 All abstracts must be submitted electronically through the Congress abstract submission website.